Skip to content

 • Keyword scoring — check that outputs contain expected keywords

-• Similarity scoring — cosine similarity to reference outputs
+• Similarity scoring — Rouge-1 F1 similarity to reference outputs

 use heartbit::{EvalCase, EvalRunner, TrajectoryScorer, KeywordScorer, SimilarityScorer};